OldSchoolRSTips/OldSchoolRSTips/README.md

 # To-do

+* Anonymous Google Forms tip submission.
+What is the tip?
+Who does it pertain to (category)?
 * Curl tool (Python) to check+move JSON files from GitHub to webserver
 * Switch to sub subdomains for f2p.
 Ex: f2p.iron.oldschoolrs.tips , f2p.noob.oldschoolrs.tips , f2p.pvp.oldschoolrs.tips
 * Instantaneous realtime search tool